Items Detailed items Activities

 (*2)

-Regardless of the organization’s intention, it is an individual-led decision to leave the organization with all reasons except non-voluntary turnover and relocation to affiliates.
+An individual-led decision to leave the organization with all reasons except non-voluntary turnover and relocation to affiliates, regardless of the organization’s intention

 (*3)